Spend the night in the Pavilion

 The Pavilion is hidden behind the museum building and is restfully located within the museum garden.
 It offers a multifunctional conference room on the ground floor and a guesthouse on the 1st floor.

 The rooms in the guesthouse serve to accommodate researchers at Volkenkunde and at affiliated institutions.
 The rooms are not available to everyone.

 The five comfortably furnished rooms each have a private shower, toilet, television and Wifi.
 The kitchen and living room are shared.
 The kitchen is fully equipped including a refrigerator, microwave, oven and gas cooker.

-PLEASE NOTE: a surcharge of €10,- per night is added when staying three nights or less.
+PLEASE NOTE: the minimum stay is two nights, a surcharge of €10,- per night is added when staying three nights or less.